How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 Your Stripe secret key should never go on your website.

-The secret key is what allows your code to create checkout sessions, interact with payments, and make real requests to your Stripe account.
-If you put that key inside a Squarespace code block, anyone could inspect the page and find it.
+The secret key is what allows your code to create checkout sessions and make real requests to your Stripe account.

 That is why we use a Cloudflare Worker.